Email Leaks: Preventing Your Personal Data from Being Exposed

 Weak or reused passwords.

-Unsecured or public Wi-Fi networks which can be hotspots for intercepting data.
+Unsecured or public Wi-Fi networks can be hotspots for intercepting data.

-Outdated email software or applications which may contain security flaws.
+Outdated email software or applications that may contain security flaws.

 Proactive Measures for Email Security